gravitl/netmaker-docs/features.rst

 - **Relays:** All traffic routing to and from in a network for a relayed machine will go through the relay machine.

+- **Internet Gateways:** These work similar to traditional VPNs, and can work with netclients (hosts in the mesh network) as well as with remote devices connected to the network via client configs.

 .. toctree::
    :maxdepth: 1